OSC/ood-documentation/latest/_sources/architecture.rst.txt

 Below are some diagrams of OnDemand's architecture:

 #.
-Overview is a high level visual generated from Powerpoint
+Overview is a high level visual generated from Powerpoint.
 #.
-System context and Container context diagrams below follow the `C4 <https://c4model.com/>`_
+System context and Container context diagrams below follow the `C4 <https://c4model.com/>`_.
    model for software diagrams, are more technically detailed and are built using draw.io
 #.
-Request flow diagram is a sequence diagram built using plantuml
+Request flow diagram is a sequence diagram built using plantuml.

 Overview
 --------